frank-weindel/react-live-demo/README.md

 # react-live-demo
 A tool for doing live demos or just experimenting with React.js.
+It includes a syntax highlighted text editor (via Codemirror) and a live preview of your code in action.
+Supports ES6 and JSX thanks to Babel.

 ![Screenshot](/screenshot.png "Screenshot")